icon to open the header menu

 Both inhabitants in a building and programmers in a code base have a tendency to be there to accomplish something , whether it might be living, working or eating for the former, or fixing, learning or modifying for the latter.
 Particularly in software, one of the correlated functions of a program text is to be maintainable; that is, it must be made under the assumption that others will want to modify and extend source code.
 Other pieces of code might just be satisfying in being read or deciphered (as we've seen in source code poetry in Code poetry or with hackers in Hackers ) but this assumption of interaction with the code brings in another concept, that of habitability .
 In Gabriel's terms, it is

-the characteristic of source code that enables programmers, coders, bug-fixers, and people coming to the code later in its life to understand its construction and intentions and to change it comfortably and confidently. ( Gabriel, 1998)
+the characteristic of source code that enables programmers, coders, bug-fixers, and people coming to the code later in its life to understand its construction and intentions and to change it comfortably and confidently. ( author, year)

 In a sense, then, beautiful code is also code that is clear enough to inform action and, well-organized enough to warrant actually taking that action.
 For instance, writing in the ACM Queue, an anonymous programmer discusses the beauty in a code where the separation between which sections of the source are hardware-dependent and which are not, as seen in .
 In that example, it is clear to the programmer what the problem-domain is: counter incrementation, high-performance computation, or a specific Intel chip.